Two-loop corrections to the QCD propagators within the Curci-Ferrari model: Conclusions

 \section{Conclusions}

-In this work, we have performed an exhaustive investigation of all two-point correlation functions of the Curci-Ferrari model in the presence of degenerate fundamental quark flavors, using the IR-safe renormalization scheme that was put forward in Ref.~\cite{Tissier:2011ey}.
-We were able to evaluate all the two-loop graphs using a variety of techniques.
-Moreover we were able to construct smooth plots of the form factors over all energies that incorporated the running of all parameters.
-This was necessary to compare with specific lattice data sets which depended on different choices of the pion mass.
+In this work, we have determined all two-point correlation functions of the Curci-Ferrari model in the presence of mass-degenerate fundamental quark flavors, at two-loop accuracy within the IR-safe renormalization scheme that was put forward in Ref.~\cite{Tissier:2011ey}.
+We have also compared them to QCD lattice data in the two flavour case, corresponding to various values of the pion mass; one that is relatively far from the chiral limit and another one that is closer to the physical value.

-By comparing our results to available lattice data for QCD two-point functions in the case of two degenerate flavors, we find that the ghost and gluon dressing functions are well captured by the perturbative expansion within the CF model both far from the chiral limit and closer to the physical case.
-This was already known from one-loop evaluations within this model \cite{Pelaez:2014mxa} and two-loop corrections represent tiny corrections to these already accurate results.

-The impact of two-loop corrections by contrast is more important in the quark sector where they drastically correct for the qualitatively inconsistent quark dressing function obtained at one-loop order.
-Our conclusion is that the two-loop contribution represents the true leading order contribution to the quark dressing function and provides as accurate results as for the other dressing functions.

-As for the quark mass function, it is well known that in principle it cannot be described within a strict perturbative approach, especially close to the chiral limit.
-We find, however, that even in the case of an almost physical value for the pion mass, the two-loop corrections provide a non-negligible part of the quark mass function and that the mismatch has little impact on the accuracy of the various dressing functions.